 After entering your password, the GParted graphical interface opens with full access to all disk operations.

-- Click on the Activities button in the top-left corner of your screen.
+- Click Activities in the top-left corner of your screen.

 - Type “GParted” in the search bar.

-- Click on the GParted icon to launch the application.
+- Click the GParted icon to launch the application.

 - Enter your password when prompted for authentication.

-GParted updates automatically when you run system updates.
-However, if you want to update only GParted without upgrading other packages, use the following command:
+GParted updates automatically through standard Ubuntu system updates.
+To update only GParted without upgrading other packages:

 sudo apt update && sudo apt install --only-upgrade gparted